 Back, I drove a course northwest and camped on the leeward side of a mountain overlooking countless miles of desert.
 Retracing my steps on I-80, I passed Winnemucca – one of the most depressing towns I passed through – and one of the straightest, flattest stretches of highway near Battle Mountain, a town literally voted the “armpit of America”.
 Passing Carlin, Elko, Wellack and then at Wells I turned north, stopping in Contact, NV at a little diner for a late lunch and fresh, cool Wifi.
 Contact, in other words.
 Continuing north, I crossed the Idaho border and caught I-84 near Twin Falls.
 East another hour and I was setting up camp near Pocatello.
 The next morning I packed out and made my way toward Jackson, WY, where I shipped screens for a mobile app and ate buffalo chili.

 That night, I stayed at an AirBNB and lost, badly, in many rounds of ping pong to an elderly Brazilian gentleman.
 “I probably should have warned you,” he said, “this is how I met my wife.
-I got good at table tennis to impress her.
+I got good at table tennis using those new head racquets to impress her.
 We’ve been together since 17.”
 Another man staying at Beth’s lodge, a transplant to San Jose, CA by way of Hong Kong, asked me about my summer.
 When I told him I had lived in SF and worked in the South Bay, the only thing he could talk about is the real estate situation.
 I know the subject well.

 My mom called me the next day, as I drove out of the mist of the Rockies onto the vast expanse of eastern Wyoming and the Dakotas, to tell me that our family dog was going to be put down later that day.
 It would have been inhumane to keep her around long enough for me to say goodbye.
 I stopped by Wall Drug for its famous ice water and drove on.
 The rest of the trip, including a restive nighttime nap in a Walmart parking lot in Southern Minnesota and a failed attempt to rest at our usual weekend spot in Wisconsin, went by in a blur.
 The week after went by in a blur too.
 My sister came home.
 We picked up my dog’s ashes.
 We went to Wisconsin to look through pictures.
 And I went back to school for one last quarter.